Scott Mitchell (quarterback): Professional career

-Mitchell was signed as a free agent by the Detroit Lions in 1994.

-Mitchell led a Detroit offense that included running back Barry Sanders and receivers Herman Moore and Brett Perriman.
-However, in 1994—his first season as a starter for the Lions—Mitchell struggled.
+Based on his performances that year, Mitchell was signed as a free agent by the Detroit Lions on March 6, 1994 on a three-year contract worth $11 million (having rejected a deal by Miami to pay him $1.5 million-per-year deal as a backup), complete with a $5 million signing bonus, the second largest bonus in league history.
+Mitchell joined a Detroit offense that included running back Barry Sanders and receivers Herman Moore and Brett Perriman.
+He was tapped to start from the first week of the season, but the team struggled.
+In his first home game at the Pontiac Silverdome, he received boos that would occur in every subsequent game in his tenure; he threw eleven interceptions in his first eight starts.
 In a loss to the Green Bay Packers, Mitchell went down with an injury, and was replaced by backup quarterback Dave Krieg, who led the team to the 1994 playoffs.
 Offensive tackle Lomas Brown, on ESPN program First Take later admitted to purposefully missing a block that resulted in this injury, as he was upset over Mitchell's poor play.
-However, a review of game film and play-by-play logs of the game by football historian Andy Barall fails to corroborate Brown's recollection of what occurred.
+However, a review of game film and play-by-play logs of the game by football historian Andy Barall fails to corroborate Brown's recollection of what occurred, as Sanders apparently had failed to pick up a safety that was blitzing on Mitchell.
 Mitchell regained his starting position the following year.